A collection of recipes featuring some of the most popular, delicious and comforting Chinese breakfasts. Make-ahead tips are included.

 Known as Cong You Bing in Chinese, scallion pancakes are beautifully seasoned and pan-fried to a flaky, crispy texture.
 Other variations include Oven-baked Scallion Bread and Pan-baked Scallion flatbread.

 ⭐️ Tip: Keep assembled, uncooked scallion pancakes in the freezer.
-Pan-fry them without defrosting in a little oil over low heat.
+Pan-fry them without defrosting in a little oil over medium heat.

 A delicious mixture of taste and flavour, stuffed sticky rice rolls (Fan tuan) are sticky rice filled with Chinese doughnut sticks (Youtiao), pork floss, preserved vegetable, etc. and formed into an oblong shape.